mlwiles/vmwaresolutions/vcd/ipsec-pne/index.md

   - Destination: Any (this can be more restrictive if required)

 ### Network Address Translation SourceNAT rule:
-- This rule will allow all traffic from the Frankfurt ESG network to route to translate to the ESG Address.
+- _This rule is NOT required for the IPSec tunnel, but will be required if you want to access services on the IBM Cloud network (such as DNS, WSUS, Capsule services)._
   - Original: 172.15.0.0/16
   - Translated: 52.117.132.72